7 Tips to Keep High BP in Check

 Here Are 7 Tips To Keep High BP In Check:

-• Exercise Regularly –Exercise Regularly Experts recommend that everyone should get at least 35-40 minutes of physical activity per day.
+- Exercise Regularly – Experts recommend that everyone should get at least 35-40 minutes of physical activity per day.
 Regular exercise can reduce blood pressure (drop of 4 -9 points).
 Aerobic activities such as brisk walking, jogging, dancing, cycling, and swimming get the heart pumping fast and are the preferred forms of exercise.
 If possible, try and do moderate-intensity aerobic exercise at least 2 and a half hours per week, or vigorous-intensity aerobic exercise for 1 hour and 15 minutes per week.

-• Consume Alcohol Moderately –Consume Alcohol Moderately Alcohol can be both good and bad for health.
+- Consume Alcohol Moderately – Alcohol can be both good and bad for health.
 Drinking alcohol in moderation, one drink for women and two for men, per day can potentially lower blood pressure by about 4 mm Hg.
 But excess consumption of alcohol can raise blood pressure by several points, reduce the effectiveness of blood pressure medications and also cause weight gain.

-• Keep Stress Levels In Control –Keep Stress Levels in Control High levels of stress can increase blood pressure levels.
+- Keep Stress Levels In Control – High levels of stress can increase blood pressure levels.
 Learning how to relax and manage stress can improve emotional and physical health and help keep high blood pressure in check.
 Stress management techniques such as exercising, listening to music, focusing on something calm or peaceful, yoga and meditating can create happy feelings and boost feel-good chemicals called endorphins which can help lower blood pressure.

 Note of caution: This article is for information purposes only.
 Always consult your doctor in case of any blood pressure or other health-related problems.